 Hiriketiya is a real surfers paradise thanks to the perfect left-hander and the very relaxed atmosphere.
 With waves rolling in 10 months a year, Hiriketiya bay provides a challenge for all grades of surfers.
 The smaller swell during the peak season from December – February is great for beginners, while the waves are at their best from August until December.
 During that time intermediate and experienced surfers can take on the left-handers rolling perfectly into shore.

 The constant waves flanked by a lush palm jungle give you the perfect feeling of a tropical surfers paradise.
-So if you stay in Hiriketiya, one thing you can’t miss out on is surfing!
-There are several surf shacks from where you can rent a surfboard for around 250 rupee which is a bargain!
+There are several surf shacks from where you can rent a surfboard for around 250 rupee which is a bargain.
 Be warned though, because of the small bay, the waves can get busy from mid-morning to sunset.
 So if you’re an early bird, get out for a sunrise surf sesh!